Sharathhh/manaswi-ai/README.md

 # mindfully-ai

-🧠 Mental Health Chatbot
-A full-stack conversational AI chatbot that provides answers to mental health FAQs using vector search and a local CSV dataset.
-Built with:
+# 🧠 Mindfully AI

+> An AI-powered mental health assistant built with LangChain, Supabase, and Hugging Face — here to support your mental health.

+---

+## 💡 Overview

+**Mindfully AI** is a full-stack chatbot designed to answer mental health–related questions using a locally embedded dataset.
+It combines the power of large language models (LLMs), vector search, and a custom mental health FAQ to provide meaningful, empathetic, and informative responses:

 🧾 LangChain for retrieval-based question answering